Final Predictive Mock

 Skol!
 Regardless of whether Harrison Smith hangs it up, the Vikes now have his replacement in another rangy, instinctive safety.
 This will be the pick Vikings fans are hoping for and Theineman falls to them here at No. 18.

 Jerry Jones’ loves his Big 12 guys and he gets another one here.
-The fan-favorite Rodriguez - his wife is a Black Hawk pilot in the U.S. Army - will step in as a pro-ready linebacker with great wrap up tackling ability.
+The fan-favorite Rodriguez - his wife is a Black Hawk pilot in the U.S. Army - will step in as a starting linebacker with great wrap up tackling ability, although he is still learning the finer points of the linebacker position having recently moved over from QB.

 Although they did sign Michael Pittman, the Steelers could use another receiver.
 Roman Wilson has been disappointing and is better suited as a No. 4 option.
 Being perpetually stuck in Rodgers’ draft year of 2005, Pittsburgh selects large X receiver Boston to play alongside the large X they already have in DK Metcalf.